STONESTREET CURRICULUM

 Instructors: Guest Talent Agents, Casting Directors, Managers

-This class begins week 4 through the semester, once students have had a chance to work on audition material in and outside of their other classes and are then prepared to do any kind of screen audition with confidence.
-It is an opportunity to showcase their work and talent to visiting agents in a group setting, and then receive industry and Stonestreet faculty feedback.
-This workshop is highly regarded by the industry because of Stonestreet’s Screen conservatory and program. the impact it has on the students’ work and auditioning skills, and its use as a casting tool.
-This class is monitored by Gil Zabarsky and Alex Malcolm Mills, connecting what is learned in their respective classes to the real environment of an audition and vice versa.
+This class begins week 4 through the semester, once students have had a chance to work on audition material in and outside of their other classes and are prepared to do any kind of screen audition with confidence.
+It is an opportunity to showcase their work and talent to visiting agents, casting directors, and managers in a short group and then one on on setting.
+Besides practice and making invaluable industry relationships, students get some feedback and direction they might not normally get when doing auditions.
+This workshop is highly regarded by the industry because of Stonestreet’s Screen Residency in both NY and LA and the impact it has on the students’ work and auditioning skills, life in the profession can be profound.

 Stonestreet I is offered in Fall, Spring, Summer I, and Summer II for 8 credit hours